ashatidealiq/EquityEnsemble/README.md

 2. Technical data
 3. Fundamental data

-This README describes the scope of the project including a discussion of the system design and methodology, final output, and validation and success metrics and methodology.
+This README describes the scope of the project including a discussion of the system design and methodology, data requirements, final output, and validation and success metrics and methodology.

 ### System Overview

 Given the distinct nature of each data type we propose building three separate data pipelines each with their own separate deep learning models.

-Each pipeline will measure the correlation of its corresponding data type with the underlying price action (based on historic data) as well as return error measures for its model predictions (MSE, RMSE etc..).
+Each model will return closing price predictions for the underlying instruments as well as error measures for its model predictions (MSE, RMSE etc..).
+After feature engineering (see *Feature Engineering* below) each pipeline will also show the correlation of its corresponding data with the underlying price action (based on historic data.)

-Splitting the pipelines up like this will improve the interpretability of our end predictions - ie: it makes it easier to "interpret" the results of our models vs building a black box.
+Splitting the pipelines into 3 separate flows like this will improve the interpretability of our end predictions - ie: it makes it easier to "interpret" the results of our models vs building a black box.

-The increased interpretability helps us compare the impact of the different data types in a meaningful way.
-It also enables us to build the decision system that integrates outputs from the three models to determine their overall impact.
-This composite system could involve weighting the three separate outputs based on historical accuracy and error measures (TBC)
+This increased interpretability helps us compare the results of the different pipelines in a meaningful way.
+It also enables us to build the decision system that integrates outputs from the three different models (See *Data Output* below).

 Here's a visual overview of the high level system design.